masolele/Pantropical_landuse/README.md

 The `Attention_UNet_Fusion` model combines three U-Nets network to process a 17-channel, 64x64 input.
 Channels 0–11, 12–13 and 14 - 16
 re handled by U-Nets for feature extraction, while channels 12–14 guide attention via a dense network.
-The fused output becomes a 64x64 segmentation map with 1 class, making it a tool for binary image segmentation tasks.
+The fused output becomes a 64x64 segmentation map with 1 class for each pixel.